ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 and `yes` and `y` as `true`).
 When the older syntax is used, a YAML implementation could then interpret `insecure: n` as `insecure: "n"` instead of `insecure: false`.
-To avoid these issues, just express booleans using the syntax defined in Section 10.3.2 of [YAML].
+To avoid these issues, express booleans only using the syntax defined in Section 10.3.2 of [YAML].

 # IANA Considerations